Acute Gastroenteritis in Dogs: Explained by Our Vets

 One of these is acute gastroenteritis in dogs, the sudden inflammation of the stomach and intestines.
 This condition is characterized by sudden diarrhea and vomiting.
 While most cases are mild and short-lived, others can progress into more dangerous conditions.

-Acute Hemorrhagic Gastroenteritis (AHGE) and Acute Hemorrhagic Diarrhea Syndrome (AHDS), two different names for a serious condition that requires urgent care.
+Acute Hemorrhagic Gastroenteritis (AHGE) and Acute Hemorrhagic Diarrhea Syndrome (AHDS), two different names for a serious condition that requires emergency care.
 While AHDS can be messy, most dogs can make full recoveries.

 With that, let’s talk more about acute gastroenteritis in dogs.